King of the Gypsies: Charles Faa Blyth I

-Charles Faa Blyth II
+Charles Faa Blythe II

 Born around 1825, Charles Rutherford (known as Charles Faa Blythe II), was a son to Esther Faa Bythe, the Gypsy Queen.
 Between the death of Esther Faa Blyth in 1883 and the accession of Charles II in 1898, there was no Gypsy royalty crowned at Kirk Yetholm.
 His coronation ceremony was really a pageant, with all the locals dressing up for the benefit of the photographers.
 Many photographs of the occasion still exist.

 William (Billy) Marshall

 William (Billy) Marshall (1672-1792) died aged 120, lived in Minnigaff, Kirkcudbrightshire, Galloway, Scotland.
 He is buried in the graveyard at St Cuthbert's Church in Kirkcudbright.